8 Convos You *Need* to Have With Your Partner Before You Have a Baby

-1. Do you both definitely want kids?
+Do you bothwant kids?
 Sometimes, one partner may consider compromising for the other when it comes to the decision to have children, but this can potentially lead to problems down the road.
 Whether or not that compromise is happening, Raychel Muenke, PhD and executive vice president of the fertility app Kindara, says, “It’s really important for a couple to decide together whether they want to have children.”

 It might seem like common sense, but she points out that in a society so geared toward coupling and having kids, it’s a good idea to talk about the idea of children early and often in your relationship.
 “Having a child is a joy and delight, but it’s also a large financial decision that takes copious amounts of time (as a mother of four I know!),” she says.
 Being open with your S.O. about whether it’s the right choice for both of you is essential.